 Solar energy has the least negative impact on the environment compared to any other energy source.
 It does not produce greenhouse gases and does not pollute the water.
 It also requires very little water for its maintenance, unlike nuclear power plants for example, needing 20 times more water.
 Solar energy production does not create any noise, which is major benefit, since a lot of solar installations are in urban areas, such as domestic solar panels.

 Reduce Your Energy Bill

 Generating your own electricity means that you will be using less from the utility supplier.
 This will immediately translate to savings on your energy bill.
 Plus, you can also make money by selling the unused electricity, which you have generated, back to the grid.
 Through solar panel grants offered, you can make your green investment even more beneficial.

-Energy needs tend to be higher in the 11:00-16:00 time frame and then early in the evening.
+Energy demand tends to be higher in the 11:00-16:00 time frame and then early in the evening.
 Naturally, this is the period when the price of the electricity peaks.
 Solar energy happens to reach its maximum production capacity during those hours.